 In the world of sexual ethics, there are few hard and fast rules.
 But here’s one we can all agree on: Don’t have sex with kids.

 Legally speaking, however, that’s a bit more complex than it sounds.
-That’s because we don’t actually agree on the age of consent.
+That’s because not everyone actually agrees on the age of consent.
 In some states, a 16-year-old can consent to sex with an adult.
 In others, the age of consent is 18.

 It’s not that a teenager can’t reason.
 It’s that they tend to prioritize short-term gains and rewards over long-term consequences.